FoodFarmNews: FG approves ATASP II, AfDB guarantees funding

 Tuesday, 23 December 2025

-The disclosure was made by the National Coordinator of ATASP II, Dr. Ibrahim Arabe, during an exclusive interview with Food Farm News.
+The disclosure was made by the National Coordinator of ATASP II, Dr. Ibrahim Arabi, during an exclusive interview with Food Farm News.

-Arabe clarified that ATAPS II had always been in the plan since the initial phase one, saying that "We are now in preparation for the conduct of the necessary studies, including environmental studies."
+Arabi clarified that ATASP II had always been in the plan since the initial phase one, saying that "We are now in preparation for the conduct of the necessary studies, including environmental studies."

-The National Coordinator of the program pointed out that the program will support the hard work of Nigeria's farmers with inputs, training, and capacity building.
+The National Coordinator of the program pointed out that the program will support the hard work of Nigeria's farmers with inputs, training, and capacity building adding that the government is balancing the plight of farmers on low farm produce with the new hope agenda of the Mr. President on food security.

 " The objective is to empower producers to operate more effectively, efficiently, and abundantly with a clear goal of elevating their economic status.